Image Image

 How do I get my license back after a DUI in Illinois?

-Getting your license back depends on whether you were suspended or fully revoked.
-For suspensions, you may be eligible for a Monitoring Device Driving Permit or full reinstatement after completing the suspension period.
+Restoring your driver’s license depends on whether you are dealing with a suspension or a full revocation.
+When your license is suspended, you could be eligible for a Monitoring Device Driving Permit or full reinstatement once the suspension period is over.
 Revoked licenses require a formal reinstatement process, including an alcohol and drug evaluation and possibly a Secretary of State hearing.

 Why Choose Combs Waterkotte for DUI Defense in Saline County, IL